Inclusive cultural offerings - people with hearing impairments

 Hearing amplification at the Caligari movie theater

-Kino Caligari FilmBühne: As a municipal cinema, the Caligari strives to be a cinema for everyone.
-This also includes providing a barrier-free cinema experience for people with disabilities.
-People with hearing impairments or people who are sensitive to loud noises can adjust the volume of all films individually using hearing amplification equipment that can be rented.
-Sound-amplifying hearing loops are also available for people with hearing aids to borrow at the box office.
+Caligari FilmBühne Cinema: As a community cinema, the Caligari strives to be a cinema for everyone.
+This includes providing an accessible cinema experience.
+People with hearing impairments or those sensitive to loud volumes can use loaner hearing amplifiers to adjust the volume individually for all films.
+In addition, sound-amplifying hearing loops are available for rent at the box office for people with hearing aids.
 The Caligari program also includes films with subtitles.
-It should be noted that unfortunately not all films are produced in accessible versions.
+It should be noted, however, that unfortunately, accessible versions are not produced for all films.

 On request, guided tours of the permanent exhibition or the special exhibitions at the Stadtmuseum am Markt (sam) can also take place with sign language translation.
 Please contact Lisa Sommer, l.sommerstadtmuseum-wiesbadende 0611 447 500 63.
 Information on the sam program can be found under this link.